wragge/trove-data-guide/what-is-trove/interfaces.md

 [https://nla.gov.au/nla.obj-141170265](https://nla.gov.au/nla.obj-141170265)
 ```

 The **Browse this collection** button opens a modal window that lets you navigate through the items in the collection.
+This list is generated by an internal web request that returns an HTML fragment.
+You can [use these fragments to assemble machine-readable data](/other-digitised-resources/how-to/get-collection-items) about the items in a collection.

 ```{figure} /images/digital-collection-images.png
 :name: digital-collection-images